axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/textarea/README.md

 The string-valued `error` provides error text as HTML.
 It sets the element into a visual error state.

+### maxLength

+The number-valued `maxlength` provides a maximum number of characters that the textarea allows to be entered.
+In addition, a character counter is added in the HTML.

 ### counter

-The string-valued `counter` provides error text as HTML.
-It sets the element into a visual error state, if `maxlength` is set.
+The string-valued `counter` offers the possibility of placing a string pattern (##counter##) anywhere in a string.
+If no character counter has been placed then the character counter is placed before the string.

-### counterError
+### counterMax

-The string-valued `countererror` provides error text as HTML, if `maxlength` is set.
+The string-valued `countermax` provides information text as HTML, if the max characters defined in `maxlength` are reached.

+## defaultValue

+The string-valued `defaultValue` can only be used for React and other frameworks.
+In native you set a default value in children for example: `<axa-textarea>default value</axa-textarea>`.

 ### onChange